 - Social media moves too quickly to stay on top of it.
 If any of these apply to you, then read on...

-Lower Cost and risk: For the same cost as a qualified individual you get an entire team of experts, with a wide array of skills from pr strategists, professional writers, newshounds, social media specialists, digital marketers, all of whom are now part of the pr agency team and all of them are available to you as a client.
+Lower Cost and risk: For the same cost as a qualified individual you get an entire team of experts, with a wide array of skills from pr strategists, professional writers, newshounds, social media specialists, and digital marketers, all of whom are now part of the pr agency team and all of them are available to you as a client.

-Greater Access: Using an agency that specialises in the events sector will not only give you access to the skill sets but also a deep well of industry and pr experience.
+Greater Access: Using an agency that specialises in the your sector will not only give you access to the skill sets but also a deep well of industry and pr experience.
 Effective pr relies on solid experience spotting news stories, understanding how best to pitch them to the media, and having the contacts and relationships to get your news straight to key editors and decision-makers, rather than ‘lost in the inbox'.

 More Time: Recruiting and managing pr personnel takes time.
 A lot of time.
 Your agency has already searched for, recruited and trained the right people, and they’re ready to go when you are.